mailliwi/ARNavigationQUB/README.md

 # Augmented Reality Navigation.
 ## Disclaimer
-As of 26th August, this project is still very much a work in progress.
+As of 26th August 2021, this project is still very much a work in progress.

 ## How